commonsearch/cosr-front/CONTRIBUTING.md

 ## Local install

-You should look at our [README.md](README.md) to learn how to setup this repository on you local machine.
+You should look at our [INSTALL.md](INSTALL.md) to learn how to setup this repository on you local machine.
 Spoiler: it's easy!

 ## Pull Requests

 When contributing code, you will open a pull request so that the maintainers can check that everything looks good before merging your code.
-GitHub has a good documentation on [how pull requests work][pull-requests].
+GitHub has a good documentation on [how pull requests work](https://help.github.com/articles/using-pull-requests/).

-Before pushing your changes, you should try to run the tests locally with `make test`.
+Before pushing your changes, you should try to run the tests locally with `make docker_test`.
 [Travis-CI](https://travis-ci.org) will also automatically run them every time you push.

 It's okay however to push failing tests in your branch if you need help from a maintainer!